eizent/World-Happiness-Report-2021---Assignment-1/README.md

 World Happiness Report Data from 2021, source https://worldhappiness.report/ed/2021

 All data that the researchers used to create this dataset was taken from the Gallup World Poll.
+This dataset can be used to investigate 'happiness' across different countries and different years, paying special attention to the impact that the COVID-19 pandemic may have had on life satisfaction across the world.

 world-happiness-report.csv contains each country and their happiness score from previous years.